 3. Surgical Instruments and Sealing

-Masterbatch materials are great for surgical tools since they help make the grips anti-slip and comfortable.
-They also help create tight seals and gaskets for devices that handle fluids.
+Masterbatch materials are beneficial for surgical tools as they contribute to the creation of anti-slip and comfortable grips.
+They also aid in forming tight seals and gaskets for fluid-handling devices.

 Regulatory Requirements and Compliance Standards